MiLandry/keyboard-stuff/README.md

 `st ./karabiner.json`

 ## contents
-landrykeyboard.json: normal layout
-landrydeveloperkeyboard.json: dev layout layout
+karabiner.json : everything lives here

 ## how to swap keyboards
-for now do manual, copy pasta

-easiest way may be to run a script
+relies on keyboard maestro to run, with a script in your home file directory